How Safe Is a Toddler Loft Bed?

 Create Safety Rules and Guidelines

-In addition to teaching your children not to play on or around the bunk or loft bed, create other safety rules, like going up and down the ladder slowly or keeping toys out of the bed and away from the ladder.
+In addition to teaching your children not to play on or around the bunk or kids loft bed, create other safety rules, like going up and down the ladder slowly or keeping toys out of the bed and away from the ladder.
 Doing this is a smart step for children of all ages and is a great way to make sure you have a safe bunk bed for toddlers.

 Don’t Hang Items From the Top Bunk